What Is A Planogram?

 As a supplier, you can use planograms to give recommended layouts to retailers, to create consistency for their categories and ensure the right flow of products for their brands according to their own strategy and vision.

-Suppliers can use planograms backed with data to ensure fair space allocations are being attributed between their own brands and competing brands.
+You can use planograms backed with data to ensure fair space allocations are being attributed between your brands and competing brands.

 Usually, a retailer assigns a brand leader or “Category Captain” for each category to help them determine the flow of the category, what products are complimentary, and what space to allocate to each brand.
 This step involves data sharing between the retailer and category captain.